 - Add the powdered Earl Grey tea to the egg mixture and mix well.

-- To a flour sifter or fine-mesh sieve, add the cake flour and baking powder.
+- To a flour sifter or fine-mesh sieve, add 75 g cake flour and 1 tsp baking powder.
 Sift one-third of this flour mixture into the egg yolk mixture.
 Whisk by hand to incorporate the dry ingredients well.
 Check that there are no lumps in the batter, then sift another one-third of the flour mixture into the bowl.
 Mix to incorporate.
 Then, sift in the rest of the flour mixture and whisk until just combined; do not overmix.
 Make sure there are no lumps in the batter.
 Set aside while you beat the meringue.

 To Make the Meringue